Entry requirements

 Your numeracy and literacy competency will be assessed continuously throughout the course, following the DfE’s removal of the Professional Skills Test.

-You will be assessed on your potential to learn and not your experience.
+You'll be assessed on your potential to learn and not your experience.

 All successful applicants will be invited to an interview.
-Interviews start early November, so we recommend that you apply as soon as UCAS opens, in October.
+Interviews start early November, so we recommend that you apply as soon as UCAS opens in October.

 Please note, applicants with a foundation degree will need to supplement this qualification with at least 60 credits at level 6 (HE level 3) in order to attain an equivalent single qualification.